social-media-ethics-automation/book/book_contents/ch17_harassment/07_design_example_quoting.md

 Furthermore, others have argued that various design decisions and community norms on Mastodon (lack of quote posts and expectations of content warnings on posts) make for an outwardly polite platform, but with toxic undercurrents and not serving diverse users.

-In particular, Mastodon was built primarily by white men in tech enthusiasts (though there were some white queer groups that had a large role) {cite:p}`pincus_mastodon_2022`.
-The whiteness of Mastodon's developers and users made for an environment that was both hostile to people of color (e.g., they got direct harassment and white people complaining that people of color mentioned racism without using content warnings).
+In particular, Mastodon was built mostly by white tech enthusiast men (though there were some white queer groups that had a large role) {cite:p}`pincus_mastodon_2022`.
+The whiteness of Mastodon's developers and users made for an environment that was hostile to people of color (e.g., they got direct harassment and white people complaining that people of color mentioned racism without using content warnings).

 When masses of Twitter users migrated to Mastodon following Elon Musk's purchase of Twitter in the fall of 2022, there was renewed discussion of quote posts and other aspects of Mastodon.